Kevin Danaher

 Kevin Danaher (Irish, Caoimhín Ó Danachair) (30 January 1913 – 14 March 2002) was an Irish folklorist with a special interest in ethnography and military history.

-Danaher is the author of 10 books about Irish traditional customs and beliefs, the best known of which are The Year in Ireland, In Ireland Long Ago, and Folktales from the Irish Countryside.

-A respected scholar, Danaher published more than 200 articles in academic journals.
+Danaher authored ten books about Irish traditional customs and beliefs, the best known of which include The Year in Ireland, In Ireland Long Ago, and Folktales from the Irish Countryside.
+As a scholar, Danaher published more than 200 articles in academic journals.

 Early life

 Kevin Danaher was born in Athea (Ath an tSleibhe), County Limerick, Ireland, on 30 January 1913.
 Danaher's father, William, was the local schoolmaster.
 His early education was at Athea National School and Mungret College, County Limerick.
 In 1934, Danaher became a part-time collector for the Irish Folklore Commission.

 Danaher attended University College Dublin, graduating with a BA in 1937.
 He was awarded a fellowship by the Alexander von Humboldt Foundation to carry out postgraduate studies in Germany, and studied comparative folklore and ethnology for two years at the Universities of Berlin and Leipzig.

 When World War II broke out, Danaher returned to Ireland and joined the Irish Army.
-He rose to the rank of captain, and served as an instructor for the Artillery Corps, training soldiers in Kildare, Ireland.
+He rose to the rank of captain, and served as an instructor for the Artillery Corps, training soldiers in Kildare in Ireland.

 After his discharge from the army, Danaher resumed his studies, being awarded his MA from the National University of Ireland in 1946.

-In early 1940 he once again worked for the Irish Folklore Commission, first as a field worker and then as the Commission's official ethnographer, collecting, cataloguing and illustrating large amounts of traditional tales and folklore, primarily from his home county of Limerick.
+In early 1940, he once again worked for the Irish Folklore Commission, first as a field worker and then as the commission's official ethnographer, collecting, cataloguing and illustrating large amounts of traditional tales and folklore, primarily from his home county of Limerick.
 Some of his sources were family members, such as his father, Liam.
-His groundbreaking work in the area of seasonal customs and folk practices would later appear in his many articles and books.
+His research in the area of seasonal customs and folk practices would later appear in his many articles and books.

 Academic career

-In 1952–53 Danaher was visiting lecturer at the University of Uppsala, Sweden.
+In 1952–53, Danaher was a visiting lecturer at the University of Uppsala, Sweden.

-After further education abroad, in 1971 Danaher was appointed a statutory lecturer in Irish Folklore at University College Dublin.
-In 1974 he was awarded the degree of Doctor of Literature by the National University of Ireland in recognition of his original contribution to scholarship.
+After further education abroad, in 1971 Danaher was appointed a statutory lecturer in Irish Folklore at University College Dublin (UCD).
+In 1974, he was awarded the degree of Doctor of Literature by the National University of Ireland in recognition of his original contribution to scholarship.

-From 1973 through his retirement in 1983 Danaher was lecturer for the Department of Irish Folklore, University College Dublin.
+From 1973 through his retirement in 1983, Danaher was lecturer for the Department of Irish Folklore at UCD.
 As an expert in military history, he was a member of the Irish Military History Society, serving on their council in a variety of capacities.
 He was the group's president from 1971 through 1980, and editor of their journal, The Irish Sword, from 1960 through 1970.
-He was also a member of The Royal Society of Antiquaries of Ireland and contributed to the Society's journal.
-From 1988 through 2002 he served as co-Patron of the Folklore of Ireland Society, and continued to publish articles in their journal, Bealoideas as he had done regularly since 1935.
+He was also a member of the Royal Society of Antiquaries of Ireland and contributed to the society's journal.
+From 1988 until his death in 2002, he served as co-patron of the Folklore of Ireland Society, and continued to publish articles in their journal, Bealoideas as he had done regularly since 1935.